matn7/CS-Notes/src/main/java/spring/SPRING-5.md

     - This is a complex, structured document containing properties and values.
 - Storage for JSON data types is similar to BLOB or TEXT data types.
 - MySQL will convert the JSON to an internal format for optimized storage and searching:
-    - Some formatting may be lost and ordering of properties may change.
+    - Some formatting may lost and ordering of properties may change.
 - MySQL supports searching of JSON document properties.
 - MySQL allows you to update portions of a JSON document (no replace needed).